 Applications open to hunt elk in Minnesota

-The webinars are part of the DNR’s Minnesota Outdoor Skills and Stewardship Series, which aims to give participants quick, relevant information on upcoming seasons and events, as well as skills to enjoy these opportunities.
+The webinars are part of the DNR’s Minnesota Outdoor Skills and Stewardship Series.
 The webinars are free, but registration is required.
-More information, including registration information for webinars, is available on the outdoor skills and stewardship page of the DNR website.
+More information is available on the outdoor skills and stewardship page of the DNR website.